-Scott Sowers: No, this we, we lost the first time.
+Scott Sowers: No, we lost the first one.

 David Hirsch: She was from Georgia.

 Scott Sowers: She’s from Atlanta.
-So we, and I knew I couldn’t go back to Texas cause it would have been just not with my friends.
-They wouldn’t have, it would have been horrible.
+And I knew I couldn’t go back to Texas, because it would have been…just not with my friends.
+It would have been horrible.
 I wouldn’t be sitting here talking to you right now, probably.

-So I’d come home and we just.
-Needless to say, went out and celebrated our freedom, but it was, uh, that was, that was, that was a wake up call.
+Scott Sowers: Yeah.
+So I came home, and needless to say, we went out and celebrated our freedom.
+But that was a wake up call.

-David Hirsch: So we’ve got a three or four year old daughter.
-Right.
-At the time, we were both losing our jobs correct.
-And was probably
+David Hirsch: So we’ve got a three or four-year-old daughter, at the time, and you were both losing your jobs.

-Scott Sowers: And it was just me.
-And, uh, that’s about the time we started finding out Gloria was, had issues.
-Cause when they’re babies, you really don’t know.
-She looked fine, she looked, but then she set her up, she’d fall over, she wasn’t hitting her milestones.
-And that’s another, that’s one of my topics in a book that I’m writing is milestones.
+Scott Sowers: Yeah.
+And it was just me.
+And that’s about the time we started finding out Gloria had issues.
+Because when they’re babies, you really don’t know.
+She looked fine, but then when you’d sit her up, she’d fall over.
+She wasn’t hitting her milestones.
+And one of my topics in a book that I’m writing is milestones.

-But so we found out, we took her down and.
-Had all the tests that people do.
-And, uh, when we got the diagnosis and we, you know, it’s pretty hard to take, but Sharon, God lover went and became a, uh, a Montessori, an AMI certified Montessori school teacher.
-She went to school.
+So we took her down and had all the tests that people do.
+And we got the diagnosis.
+It was pretty hard to take.
+But Sharon, God love her, went and became an AMI certified Montessori school teacher.
 She started a in-home Montessori school where she could have eight students.

 David Hirsch: So you’ve been there since.

 Scott Sowers: They’ve been wonderful to me.